amujkic1/DropCycle/README.md

 - **Result Display**: Show recognized garbage types along with recycling tips.
 - **Classification History**: Keep a log of past classifications.

-This app uses the [Garbage Recognition API](https://universe.roboflow.com/projectverba/yolo-waste-detection/model/1) to classify garbage types based on uploaded or captured images.
+This app uses the [Waste Detection API](https://universe.roboflow.com/projectverba/yolo-waste-detection/model/1) to classify waste types based on uploaded or captured images.
 The API processes the image and returns the identified garbage type such as plastic bottles, glass, paper, etc.